 26. Please share the following information on the PFACs accomplishments and impacts:

 26a.
 What were the three greatest accomplishments/impacts of the PFAC related to providing feedback or perspective?
+The 2020 PFAC and all volunteer activities was placed on hold 3/11/2020